 - Hecuba’s loss (she lost her home and children)

-- Or Hecuba’s pain (being blamed for Troy’s ruin)
+- Hecuba’s pain (being blamed for Troy’s ruin)

 - Cassandra’s helplessness despite knowing her fate, surrendering and accepting her future

-- Or Andromache’s “bitter” fate having to give up her child
+- Andromache’s 'bitter' fate having to give up her child

 - The Chorus voicing their opinion – slavery

-BP1: Euripides constructs a strong female character base to contradict the prevailing views of the period that women are inferior to their male counterparts
+P1: Euripides constructs a strong female character base to contradict the prevailing views of the period that women are inferior to their male counterparts.

 Another good thinking point is to talk about how Helen acts as a paradigm of a group of women who had to turn to deception and go against their integrity to survive in time of tragedy.

-There are, of course, plenty of other evidence out there such as the way in which Cassandra is portrayed as a “poor mad child”, her helplessness surrendering to her “wretched” fate with Agamemnon who wanted her for himself because “.
-We can also talk about the inclusive language positing “our misery” “our home” used by the Chorus in echoing Hecuba’s pain, etc.
+There is, of course, plenty of other evidence out there such as the way in which Cassandra is portrayed as a 'poor mad child', her helplessness in surrendering to her 'wretched' fate with Agamemnon who wanted her for himself.
+We can also talk about the inclusive language positing, 'our misery', 'our home', used by the Chorus in echoing Hecuba’s pain, etc.

-BP3: While Euripides primarily focuses on portraying women’s pain and suffering, he does not completely vilify men or victimize women, maintaining an unbiased view so as to underscore the importance of integrity through his characterization of both male and female character.
+P3: While Euripides primarily focuses on portraying women’s pain and suffering, he does not completely vilify men or victimise women, maintaining an unbiased view so as to underscore the importance of integrity through his characterisation of both male and female character.

 The last body paragraph of our essays is often the one used to challenge the prompt, showing the assessors our wealth of ideas and depth of knowledge.
-Basically what we are say is “while our playwright is obvious pro-women, he definitely does not condone everything women do and criticize everything men do”.
+Basically, what we are saying is 'while our playwright is obviously pro-women, he definitely does not condone everything women do and criticise everything men do'.
 In this way, we have the opportunity to explore the ways characters are constructed and the ways they are used in the play to convey its meaning.

 If I were to write an essay on this, I would talk about Talthybius and Helen, mainly because they are both complex characters that the audience cannot fully love or hate.

 Talthybius is surprisingly sympathetic towards women, establishing himself as a complicated figure.
-This is epitomized through the ways in which he employs euphemistic language when announcing the dreadful news to Hecuba.
-He tries his best to be sensitive and mitigate the impacts of Hecuba’s daughter death to her, announcing that Polyxena “is to serve Achilles at his tomb” and that “her fate is settled” “all her troubles are over”.
+This is epitomised by the ways in which he employs euphemistic language when announcing the dreadful news to Hecuba.
+He tries his best to be sensitive and mitigate the impacts of Hecuba’s daughter's death to her, announcing that Polyxena 'is to serve Achilles at his tomb', that 'her fate is settled' and 'all her troubles are over'.
 He was being sensitive and subtle instead of abruptly delivering the news.
 While he represents an enemy state, he shows that men can also be compassionate, contradicting the Phallocentric belief that men should only be governed by cool logic.

 Similar to Talthybius, Helen is also a complicated figure as she is both a victim of fate and a selfish character.
 It is possible for the audience to sympathise with her as she is merely a victim of fortune in that she was bewitched by Aphrodite and governed by her love for Paris, the prince of Troy.
-However, the ways in which she shifts the blame to Hecuba and makes her pleas preclude the audience from completely sympathizing with her as it, in a way, renders her as a self-absorbed and repugnant character.
-This notion is further fortified by the fact that she cared so little for the “tens of thousands” lives taken on her behalf as the phrase quantifies and magnifies the cataclysmic consequences of her lust for Paris.
+However, the ways in which she shifts the blame to Hecuba and makes her pleas preclude the audience from completely sympathising with her they, in a way, render her as a self-absorbed and repugnant character.
+This notion is further fortified by the fact that she cared so little for the 'tens of thousands' lives taken on her behalf as the phrase quantifies and magnifies the cataclysmic consequences of her lust for Paris.

-- Euripides’ play Women of Troy mainly focuses on the true cost of wars.
-To what extent do you agree with the statement
+- Euripides’ play Women of Troy mainly focuses on the true cost of war.
+To what extent do you agree with the statement?

-- Women of Troy demonstrates that there is no real winner in wars.
+- Women of Troy demonstrates that there is no real winner in war.
 Discuss.

 - In the Trojan wars, the Trojans suffered great losses while the Greeks did not suffer.
 Do you agree?